scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 NEXT `applications` control the presentation of queries for users to consider.

-Three are three "built-in" applications shipped with NEXT, geared to three different types of judgments a user can make.
+There are three "built-in" applications shipped with NEXT, geared to three different types of judgments a user can make.
 These applications are

 * Cardinal bandits, which asks participants to rate one object